-9. The parties understand and agree that for the penalties in 21 U.S.C. § 841(b)(1)(B) to apply, as provided in paragraph 6 above, the government must prove beyond a reasonable doubt that the offense to which the defendant is pleading guilty involved at least 500 grams but less than 5 kilograms of cocaine, at least 40 grams and less than 400 grams of fentanyl, and at least 100 grams but less than 1000 grams of heroin.
+9. The parties understand and agree that for the penalties in 21 U.S.C. § 841(b)(1)(B) to apply, as provided in paragraph 6 above, the government must prove beyond a reasonable doubt that the offense to which the defendant is pleading guilty involved at least 5 kilograms of a mixture and substance containing cocaine, at least 400 grams of fentanyl, or at least 1000 grams of a mixture and substance containing heroin.
 The defendant agrees that the government possesses sufficient, admissible evidence to meet this burden.